AscendingPassage.com HOME PAGE.

 clearly, but dimly, the long way between the columns, the noble

-last as a little darkness, in which all the mystery of worship, and of
+last as a little darkness.
+All the mystery of worship, and of

-the silent desires of men, was surely concentrated, and kept by the
+the silent desires of men, was surely concentrated, and kept there by the

 stone for ever.